You are listening to the Sean Hannity Radio Show Podcast.

 Here's the article I've met on Chelsea.

-This was uh where did I find this?
+This was, where did I find this?

-And it was in Politico.
+It was in Politico.

-Chelsea said, Well, I hope that everyone can see this as sad, misogynistic sexist rhetoric that I'd hope we move beyond in the 21st century, certainly in 2016.
+Chelsea said, well, I hope that everyone can see this as sad, misogynistic, sexist rhetoric that I'd hope we move beyond in the 21st century, certainly in 2016.

 Chelsea, you really want to go there?